rg-wood/year-zero-fantasy/README.md

 ### Frustrated Rolls

 Sometimes actions are more than just difficult: they require willpower to push them over the line and succeed.
 These are frustrated rolls.
-In a frustrated roll all [banes](#banes) are active on the first roll, as though you had [pushed](#pushing).
+With a frustrated roll all [banes](#banes) are active on the first roll, as though you had [pushed](#pushing).

 Additionally, you can incur [critical injuries](#critical-injuries) when you're [broken](#broken) by a frustrated roll.
 You can also push frustrated rolls.

 The rules will tell you when a roll is frustrated.
 Typically this is when you're using magic.

+## Time

 ## Combat